 Coins in Bezels

-If you have a gold coin in a bezel or in a ring you likely have a coin that is 22 Karat.
-Since most jewelry is 14 Karat, beware of buyers figuring your coin as what ever Karat the jewelry is.
+If you have a gold coin in a jewelry pendant piece called a bezel, or in a ring you likely have a coin that is 22 Karat.
+Since most jewelry is 14 Karat, beware of buyers figuring your gold coin as 14k as well.
 Since 14K is 58.5% Percent gold & 22K is 91.6% gold it can make a sizable difference in your payout.
 California Gold & Silver Exchange has World Coin Books that will be able to identify the amount of gold in your coin so you will be able to get the most for your gold.
 We actually have to do two calculations for a coin or bar in a bezel piece, one for the 14k gold bezel and one for the coin or bar.
 If another buyer is only weighing your item and figuring 14k gold, than they are not paying you for the higher karat gold coin or bar.
 And remember the higher the karat of gold, the higher the value.

 Don’t Clean Coins